Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ## Data Types in JavaScript
 JavaScript has two main categories of data types:
 1. Primitive Types - to store simple values
-   1. Stored directly by value
+   1. Stored directly by value in stack memory
    2. Immutable: their value cannot be changed once created(Any modification creates a new value instead of altering the original.)
       ```JS
       let str = "hello";